Are Chameleons Hard to Take Care Of?

 Expert Chameleon Tip – When a Chameleon changes its color it is communicating.

 Their color does not change but the contracting and expanding of the pigment crystals change the way that light refracts off of them.
 They get brighter, darker, all in the reflection of the light.

 When a Chameleon is calm, it is green in color.
 They become darker by expanding their crystals, and then lighter by contracting them.
 As the spacing increases the reflecting of light changes from colors going from, blue, to green, to yellow,to orange, and then red.

 - You can apply physical pressure to their skin and they will reflect a different color at that spot of contact.

-There also is a second layer of cells underneath the top layer that also changes their distance giving even further light refraction abilities.
+Are Chameleons Hard to Take Care Of – There also is a second layer of cells underneath the top layer that also changes their distance giving even further light refraction abilities?
 This carries it through our whole color spectrum.
 It is thought that this second layer reflects heat from the sun also.

 Chameleons have a healthy lifespan for a Reptile Pet.
 It Varies on The Type of Chameleon that you are raising.
 In captivity, they have a varied lifespan.
 Here is a list of general Lifespans.
 You may want to consider on type before you invest’

 |Veiled Chameleon||Arabian Peninsula in Yemen and Saudi Arabia||7 Yrs|

 Male 5 Yrs

 |Carpet Chameleon||Madagascar||1-2 Yrs|